 - you need to be able to support yourself during the stay here, even if no specific requirement applies is this sense (for 2022, the average wage here is around 1,200 EUR).

-Non-EU citizens must respect other immigration conditions.
+Non-EU citizens must respect other immigration conditions that can be explained by our immigration lawyers in Finland.

 How to move to Finland from a non-EU country